AliSoftware/OHHTTPStubs/README.md

-### Stack multiple request handlers
+### Stack multiple stubs

 You can call `stubRequestsPassingTest:withStubResponse:` multiple times.
-It will just add the response handlers in an internal list of handlers.
+It will just add the stubs in an internal list of stubs.

 _This may be useful to install different stubs in various places in your code, or to separate different stubbing conditions more easily.
 See the `OHHTTPStubsDemo` project for a typical example._

-When a network request is performed by the system, the **response handlers are called in the reverse order that they have been added**, the last added handler having priority over the first added ones.
+When a network request is performed by the system, the **stubs are called in the reverse order that they have been added**, the last added stub having priority over the first added ones.
-The first handler that returns YES for the first parameter of `stubRequestsPassingTest:withStubResponse:` is then used to reply to the request.
+The first stub that returns YES for the first parameter of `stubRequestsPassingTest:withStubResponse:` is then used to reply to the request.

-You can remove the latest added handler with the `removeLastRequestHandler` method, and all handlers with the `removeAllRequestHandlers` method.
+You can remove the latest added stub with the `removeLastStub` method, and all stubs with the `removeAllStubs` method.
-You can also remove any given handler with the `removeRequestHandler:` method.
+You can also remove any given stub with the `removeStub:` method.
 This method takes as a parameter the object returned by `stubRequestsPassingTest:withStubResponse:` _(Note: this returned object is already retained by `OHHTTPStubs` while the stub is installed, so there is no need to keep a `__strong` reference to it)_.

 ----